A DISTINCT VIEWPOINT

 Stanley J. Donald Métis b-1906 Strathcona, married 1828 St Albert, Edith Ward

 Kenny McLeod (1858-1940) he opened the first sash and door factory and planeing mill in Edmonton, which he operated for seven years before selling it in 1900.

-Robert Ritchie built a brick and stone mill called Ritchie Mill near the CPR station in Strathcona.
+Robert Ritchie built a brick and stone mill called Ritchie Mill near the Canadian Pacific Railway station in Strathcona.
 It was said to be one of the first in Western Canada to be equipped with steam-driven steel rollers.
 Elevators were added in 1895.

 Lewis Swift visited the Athabasca Valley in 1893, he married 1897 Suzette Chalifoux Métis.
 He negotiated the title to his 160 acres and upon his death the Government bought his land.

 William Humberstone of the Humberstone coal mine and (I)-John Walter (1849-1920) joined forces to build a saw mill on Walterdale Flats.

 Tom Wilson made an exploratory trip to Mount Assiniboine.

 Old Strathcona is declared the second Statute Labour District in the Northwest Territories